 Most of the students in vocational schools are oriented to choose their future profession.
 Simultaneously, with the choice of the state graduation (matriculation), they are given the opportunity to continue studying at a higher education institution.
-The majority of activities related to the vocational education and training are under the authority of the Centre for Vocational Education and Training, which is a public institution established in order to develop vocational education and training, to prepare standards for occupations, that are the base for preparing qualification standards and curricula and to propose measures for improving the quality of teaching of VET subjects.
+The majority of activities related to the vocational education and training are under the authority of the Centre for Vocational Education and Training, which is a public institution established in order to develop vocational education and training, to prepare standards for occupations, that are the base for preparing curricula and programmes and to propose measures for improving the quality of teaching of VET subjects.

-Completing two-year and three-year vocational education and introducing profiles/qualifications in accordance with the needs of the labour market, enables higher frequency on the labour market.
+Completing two-year and three-year vocational education and introducing profiles in accordance with the needs of the labour market enable higher frequency on the labour market.
 In this respect, the Concept for Vocational Training of two years duration and the Concept for Vocational Education for Occupations (with three years duration) were introduced.
-It was noted that only the students with the three-year vocational education have the opportunity of vertical mobility from occupations and educational profiles of three-years duration into occupations and profiles of the four-year education, and the students who opted for two-year vocational education are left without such a transition possibility.
-This is the reason why the draft Rulebook was prepared, that will regulate the mobility within this type of vocational education, as well.
+Students are given the opportunity of vertical mobility from occupations and educational profiles of three years duration into educational occupations and profiles of the four-year education.

-5 State Statistical Office
+&lt;sup>5 State Statistical Office

 Curricula and programmes of general subjects are prepared by the Bureau for Development of Educational, whereas vocational subjects are prepared by the VET Center.
 Curricula are defined trough objectives and expected learning outcomes for each subject separately.
-What is identified as a shortage within this kind of education is also, the absence of modular approach in the developing of education curricula.

-Recognizing the situation within the vocational education, the need for a greater flexibility in adapting to the needs of the labor market on one hand, and the preparedness of students with their abilities and competences to meet the labour market requirements, on the other, important reforms were initiated in 2011 in the area of vocational education.
+Considering the situation of the vocational education and the preparation of students to meet the demand of the labour market with their abilities, significant reforms were introduced in 2011.
 The Strategy for Vocational Education and Training in the context of lifelong learning 2013-2020 and the Strategy for Entrepreneurial Learning were developed and adopted.
 On the basis of conducted analysis of the labour market needs for the production sectors (MLSP and the World Bank "New Skills for New Jobs") and within the reforms for the three-year vocational education and the two-year vocational education, 82 occupational standards have been developed so far and represent an instrument for linking the labour market with the education, as well as 25 standards for vocational qualifications.
 On the basis of prepared documents, 12 educational profiles of three-year vocational education and one educational profile with the two-year education have been reformed.
 The preparation of these new educational profiles was based on the Methodology for Preparation of Occupational Standards and the Methodology for Development of Educational Programmes (curricula and programmes).
-For the first time, the reformed (revised) curricula for the new education profiles were based on the learning outcomes.
-In addition, the VET Strategy foresees also the redesign of the curricula, based on the modular approach and development of modules for acquiring qualifications in accordance with the labor market requirements.
+For the first time, reformed curricula of new educational profiles are based on the learning outcomes.

-Starting from the actual situation on the field and the understanding that the vocational education is more focused on knowledge and less on students' practical skills and competencies, as well as the insufficient involvement of employers in the whole process of vocational education and training, the activities for significant increase in the number of classes for practical training were initiated.
-The reform envisaged that the practical training can be realized in schools and 1/3 of the total number of classes must be realized within an (approved) for performing student practical training. employer verified enterprise/company where practical training is realized must fulfil certain requirements regarding space and equipment and must have proper professional and other staff (mentors), in accordance with the prescribed standards6 set down in cooperation with the Craftsman Chamber.
+Starting from the real situation on the field, and the understanding that vocational education is more focused on knowledge and less on practical skills and competencies of students, the number of classes for practical training was increased.
+The reform points out that practical training can be realized in schools and 1/3 of the total number of classes must be realized with an employer verified (approved) for performing student practical training.
+The enterprise/company where practical training is realized must fulfil certain requirements regarding space and equipment and must have proper professional and other staff (mentors), in accordance with the prescribed standards set down in cooperation with the Craftsman Chamber.
 Before starting the practical training within the employers, a contract is being signed between the student or the parent/custodian, the vocational education and training institution and the employer.
 There are special trained mentors that lead and assist students within the company, in order to successfully complete the practical training within the employers.
-In this way, the process of cooperation between employers, as well as chambers of commerce and the education and training institutions has been strengthened and improved.
+In this way, also the cooperation between employers, education and training institutions, as well as chambers has been strengthened.